Also called Cause and Effect Diagram

 A fishbone diagram helps team members visually diagram a problem or condition's root causes, allowing them to truly diagnose the problem rather than focusing on symptoms.
 It allows team members to separate a problem's content from its history, and allows for team consensus around the problem and its causes.

 1. Problem Statement

-Place the problem statement at the head of the "fish."
-This is the end effect, for which you will start to map out problem causes.
-Draw a line toward the head of the fish--this is the fish's "backbone."
+Write the problem statement on the right side of your paper, at the head of the "fish."
+Your team will work out and away from this problem.
+Draw a line with an arrow toward the head of the fish—this is the fish's "backbone."

-Start listing major steps in the production or service process, and connect them to the backbone in "ribs."
-There is no specific number of steps or categories you might need to describe the problem, although some common categories are listed below.
+Brainstorm major categories of your process or procedure.
+Connect them to the backbone, in "ribs."
+There is no specific number of steps or categories you might need to describe the problem; some common categories are listed below.

 3. Contributing Factors